 The kernel's runprogram command, which you will find implemented in kern/userprog/runprogram.c, can be used to launch an application program from the kernel menu.
 One important thing that runprogram cannot do is to pass arguments to the application program that is being launched.
-Thus, as provided to you, runprogram is useful for launching application programs that do not expect command line arguments, but not for launching programs that do expect arguments.

 You are required to modify runprogram so that it is capable of passing arguments from the kernel command line to the application that runprogram launches.
 For example, you should be able to run the add program from the testbin directory and get the proper result:

 '''

-% sys161 kernel "p testbin/add 2 4;q"
+% sys161 kernel "p testbin/add 2 4;q" Answer: 6

-Answer: 6

 '''

 runprogram should set up arguments for the new program the same way that execv is supposed to set them up.
-The man page for the execv system call describes this in more detail.
+Specifically, the new program's main() function should receive two parameters: argv and argc. argv is an array of strings (i.e., an array of pointers to character arrays), and argc indicates the number of arguments.
+The on-line man page for the execv system call describes argv and argc in more detail.
+Read it carefully.